ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 ## Brief Description of the components

 This is just an overview of each of the main components used for the project.
-If this series get enough traction, I will write an post describing each one of themm
+If this series get enough traction, I will write an post describing each one of them

 ### Hands Sensor

-This is the orifin of the data, where the position of the hands is sensed.
+This is the origin of the data, where the position of the hands is sensed.
 Used the [Leap Motion][leap_motion] sensor.
 It has a framework to communicate with different languages, but the way I got to talk with it was through a websocket.
 It provides coordinates for a set of points related to the hands, e.g. the tips of the fingers, the center of the hand, and so on.